jlbradley1844/jlbradley1844.github.io/_posts/2024-06-02-ok-the-real-problem-with-men.md

 "evolutionary psychology" writings; it seems to explain the present set of affairs far better than philosophy, let alone religion.

+## Conclusion

-The problem is an unavoidable corallary of today's aggresive materialistic culture.
+The problem with manhood is an unavoidable corallary of today's aggresively materialistic culture.
 The question is what to do about it.
 In many cases we know what to do, and the measures are anodyne enough to be found inoffensive by anyone who would wrinkle their nose at the mention of _values_ or _spirituality_.
 Unfortunately, these are quite